keithbuhler/keithbuhler.github.io/Buhler-CV.md

+### WORKS IN PROGRESS

+1. "Organic Naturalism: Teleological Realism in the Foundation of Ethics" (submitted for initial review)
+2. "The Case for Agnosticism about Causal Closure" (submitted for initial review)
+4. "Practical, Rational Motivation"  (in progress)

 ### PRESENTATIONS

 1. "The 'Cosmic Question:' Teleology in Thomas Nagel's *Mind and Cosmos*, University of San Diego, 2016.
-2. "Fairy Tale Nihilism: The Empty Hero in *Kung Fu Panda* and *The Great and Powerful Oz*”, Baylor University Faith and Film Conference, 2014.
+2. "Fairy Tale Nihilism: The Empty Hero in *Kung Fu Panda* and *The Great and Powerful Oz*,” Baylor University Faith and Film Conference, 2014.
 3. “Is the Cosmos Causally Closed?
 Inductive Arguments Can't Show It,” Oxford University, 2014.
 4. “Socratic Spiritual Direction,” SOPHIA Conference, 2014.
 5. “I Wouldn’t Imagine That if I Were You: Moral Imaginative Resistance in a Virtue Ethics,” University of South Carolina & Rhodes College, 2014.